-As stated, most behavioural problems in dogs develop due to the relationship the dog has with the owner/family, and the dogs environment.
+As stated, most dog behaviour problems in dogs develop due to the relationship the dog has with the owner/family, and the dogs environment.
 In most cases the relationship from the dogs perspective has become unbalanced, and therefore the dog is having problems understanding its place within its social group (the family), which in turn can result in problems such as overly assertive or submissive behaviours, aggression, and stress and/or anxiety related behaviours, and many other unwanted learned behaviours.

 Behaviour problems we commonly deal with